Thermonuclear weapon: Design variations

-Two special variations exist that will be discussed in a subsequent section: the cryogenically cooled liquid deuterium device used for the Ivy Mike test, and the putative design of the W88 nuclear warhead—a small, MIRVed version of the Teller–Ulam configuration with a prolate (egg or watermelon shaped) primary and an elliptical secondary.

 Most bombs do not apparently have tertiary "stages"—that is, third compression stage(s), which are additional fusion stages compressed by a previous fusion stage.
-(The fissioning of the last blanket of uranium, which provides about half the yield in large bombs, does not count as a "stage" in this terminology.)
+The fissioning of the last blanket of uranium, which provides about half the yield in large bombs, does not count as a "stage" in this terminology.

-The U.S. tested three-stage bombs in several explosions (see Operation Redwing) but is thought to have fielded only one such tertiary model, i.e., a bomb in which a fission stage, followed by a fusion stage, finally compresses yet another fusion stage.
+The U.S. tested three-stage bombs in several explosions during Operation Redwing but is thought to have fielded only one such tertiary model, i.e., a bomb in which a fission stage, followed by a fusion stage, finally compresses yet another fusion stage.
 This U.S. design was the heavy but highly efficient (i.e., nuclear weapon yield per unit bomb weight) 25 MtonTNT B41 nuclear bomb.
-The Soviet Union is thought to have used multiple stages (including more than one tertiary fusion stage) in their 50 MtonTNT (100 MtonTNT in intended use) Tsar Bomba (as with other bombs, however, the fissionable jacket could be replaced with lead in such a bomb, and in this one, for demonstration, it was).
+The Soviet Union is thought to have used multiple stages (including more than one tertiary fusion stage) in their 50 MtonTNT (100 MtonTNT in intended use) Tsar Bomba.
+The fissionable jacket could be replaced with lead, as was done with the Tsar Bomba.
 If any hydrogen bombs have been made from configurations other than those based on the Teller–Ulam design, the fact of it is not publicly known.
-(A possible exception to this is the Soviet early Sloika design.)
+A possible exception to this is the Soviet early Sloika design.